SpeciesFileGroup/taxonworks_doc/manuals/VSCODE.md

 > If you already made a customization of your configuration, we recommend adding only the ESLint properties to avoid replace it

-In TaxonWorks we develop using identation of 2 space, to avoid any problem with this in your code, we recommend add the following line inside the user configuration file:
+In TaxonWorks we develop using identation of 2 space.
+To avoid any problem with this in your code, we recommend add the following line inside the user configuration file to make it as the default indentation:
 ```
 "editor.tabSize": 2
 ```